ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Jump Host Login Method
 $$$$$$$$$$$$$$$$$$$$$$$$$

-You can combine the secure and login node SSH commands into one by specifying the bastion host as a *jump* host.
-The jump host is used to connect to your destination node without needing to interact with it.
+You can combine the secure and login node ``ssh`` commands into one by specifying the bastion host as a *jump* host.
+The jump host is used to connect to your destination node without needing to execute the ``ssh`` command twice.

 .. code-block:: terminal

    ssh -J <your_username>@ngale-bastion-1.ncsa.illinois.edu <your_username>@ng-<login_node>

-For example, user ``test1`` can log in to the Nightingale login node ``astro07`` without logging in to the bastion host first with the following SSH command:
+For example, user ``test1`` can log in to the Nightingale login node ``astro07`` without logging in to the bastion host first with the following ``ssh`` command:

 .. code-block:: terminal